Learning Support

 Lynfield College Learning Support Structure

-All students at Lynfield College are placed into form classes and curriculum classes, based on option lines for their year group.
-Teacher Aide support is provided based on the funding allocation.
-ORS students are funded according to what the Ministry of Education deems their level of need and ICS students are funded for five hours per week.
+All students at Lynfield College are placed into Hui mai classes and curriculum classes, based on option lines for their year group.
+Teacher aide support is provided based on the funding allocation.
+MOE funded students with learning/behaviour needs have at least one IEP a year.

 runningls healthls workshopls